graced2739/sep11-freedom-project/entries/entry05.md

   }
 }
 ```
-Here is how it liked like at first for the Google Calendar Sheet: https://docs.google.com/spreadsheets/d/1k5NqLwTSRWUly2Krm7KSbbGLVKKpTCD3Fs_H5Z8e49g/edit?usp=sharing.
+Here is how it looked like at first for the Google Calendar Sheet: https://docs.google.com/spreadsheets/d/1k5NqLwTSRWUly2Krm7KSbbGLVKKpTCD3Fs_H5Z8e49g/edit?usp=sharing.
 Here is the code:
 ```js
 function addEvents(){ //imports events from Google Sheets to Google Calendar